 The outside of the box tells us that this memory was designed for Intel platforms with the Intel XMP branding and logo’s.
 This might pose an issue because we are testing this memory on AMD Threadripper 3.

-Our first look at the memory we see the all-black aluminum heat sink.
+Our first look at the memory we see the all-black aluminium heat sink.
 The overall size is quite low profile and doesn’t protrude much beyond the actual PCB itself.
-The memory module has a lightweight feel in hand but the aluminum feels sturdy.
+The memory module has a lightweight feel in hand but the aluminium feels sturdy.

 Samsung memory has been known to produce moderate heat for memory.
 Within the XMP 2.0 voltage limit of 1.50v, the typical heat output is just a few degrees Celsius above ambient.
 Although the heat sink is on the small side, we believe it will be very effective at dealing with the nominal heat output.

 The styling is subtle but makes a definite statement.
 Our review modules have a classic glossy black appearance which should make them match other system components.